 Forging or fabricating data and falsifying or inventing results clearly constitute egregious scientific misconduct.
 In some physics research, however, certain data are routinely excluded or selected for further analysis.
-This practice is entirely acceptable, provided all original data are retained and any selection, treatment, or exclusion of data is disclosed.
-Thus it is imperative for you to preserve all data that you take in a permanent record.
-As soon as you begin working with a research group, ask your research supervisor to show you the proper way to record data and document all your work.
+This practice is entirely acceptable, provided all original data are retained and any selection, treatment or exclusion of data is disclosed.
+Thus you must preserve all data that you take in a permanent record.
+As soon as you begin working with a research group, askyour research supervisor to show you the proper way to record data and document all your work.